Image via Stocksy

 Chances are, you’ll put it off.

 Separating your shows increases the urgency of each event.
-Your fans are less likely to put it off, more people will show up, and it’s a better show for everyone involved.
+Your fans are less likely to put it off, more people will show up, and there’s a better chance you’ll sell out your gigs.

 Now, of course there’s a balancing act here.
 If you’re a relatively new band you’re going to want to play any opportunity you get to work up your performance chops, but as you start developing a local following, start spacing them out.